 As the year 2000 passed us by, I envisioned making a difference.
-I sat down with a past employee from my years in broadcast management and good friend and we asked ourselves where can we make a difference.
-Both of us had faced some serious challenges as teenagers and had some significant support systems that helped us through those years.
-After some serious discussions and doing our research, Interviewing community leaders--Horizons4Girls was born.
+I sat down with a past employee and good friend from my years in broadcast management to brainstorm ways to make a positive impact.
+Both of us had faced serious challenges as teenagers and had significant support systems that helped us through those years.
+After some serious discussions, doing our research, and interviewing community leaders, Horizons4Girls (H4G) was born.

-Resources such as United Way of Sheboygan County, Search Institute, Mentoring.org, Lakeland College (now University), Health and Human Services, and area school districts helped H4G create policies and procedures, a program to train and certify mentors that would serve at risk middle and high school female students and done 100% by volunteers.
+Resources such as United Way of Sheboygan County, Search Institute, Mentoring.org, Lakeland College (now University), Health and Human Services, and area school districts helped H4G create policies and procedures, as well as a program to train and certify mentors that would serve at-risk middle and high school female students — done 100% by volunteers.

 A mission was created stating that Horizons4Girls ignites that internal spark that empowers students to accomplish their academic and personal goals.
-Since those early days even students have had input into shaping this program that is proud to brag 100% of students that stay engaged in the program graduate high school, many going on to secondary education options.
-Mentoring is done teaching study skills, help regarding communication skills, education regarding drugs and alcohol, conflict resolution, experience in life skills, community service and leadership skills.
+We are proud to say that 100% of students that stay engaged in the program graduate high school, with many going on to secondary education options.
+Mentors help with study skills, communication skills, education regarding drugs and alcohol, conflict resolution, life skills, community service, and leadership skills.